Our new cookbook is now available for pre-order! »

 From Ukraine & Russia.
 Lives in Jackson Heights, Queens.

-Larisa Frumkin was born in 1934 in the bustling Black Sea port of Odessa, but soon her family moved to the Russian capital, Moscow.
-Her father was a high ranking naval intelligence chief who’d interrogated Hermann Goering at the Nuremberg Trials; her mother an architect.
-As a child and then a young woman Larisa witnessed some of the most tumultuous historical events of the 20th century: Stalinist repressions, World War II, Khurshchev’s political Thaw.
-Cooking was a huge challenge in the former USSR where long lines and chronic shortages were daily reality.
-But Larisa wasn't deterred.
-Cooking, she felt, could transport her to different worlds, offer an escape from the dull Soviet grind.
-Like so many busy Russian women she could conjure up small feasts seemingly out of thin air: some root vegetables, a couple of eggs.
-Her Moscow kitchen always bustled with guests.
+Larisa was born in 1934 in the bustling Black Sea port of Odesa in Ukraine, but moved to Moscow while very young.
+Her father was a high-ranking naval intelligence chief who’d interrogated Hermann Goering at the Nuremberg Trials; her mother was an architect and a painter.
+Cooking was a huge challenge in the former USSR, where long lines and chronic shortages were a daily reality, but like so many busy women, Larisa could conjure up small feasts out of a few root vegetables and a couple of eggs.
+Her Moscow kitchen was always full of guests.

-Larisa loves surprising guests with elaborate multi-course menus but she’s equally happy making homey traditional Russian family food: hearty soups, savory baking with yeast dough, blini and salads.
-As she turns 87 in March, she’s excited to start a new chapter in life and share her stories and skills with LoK students.
+Larisa loves surprising guests with elaborate multi-course menus, but she’s equally happy making traditional Russian comfort food: hearty soups, savory baking with yeast dough, blini and salads.

 Upcoming Experiences